Jerl92/Windows-Deployment/README.md

 ## Getting ready
 You must use the Sysprep /generalize command to generalize a complete Windows installation before you can use the installation for deployment to a new computer, whether you use imaging, hard disk duplication, or another method.
 Moving or copying a Windows image to a different computer without running the Sysprep /generalize command is not supported.

-<b>Moving or copying a Windows image to a different PC without generalizing the PC is not supported.</b></br>
+Moving or copying a Windows image to a different PC without generalizing the PC is not supported.</b>
-<b>If the hardware is not identical, severe system problems may result.</b>
+If the hardware is not identical, severe system problems may result.

 The hardware must be connected to identical locations and must use the same drivers, and the drivers must have a consistent, unique naming scheme.</br>
 https://en.wikipedia.org/wiki/Naming_convention_(programming)